STUDENT & FACULTY LAB SAFETY TRAINING

 Who has to do what….

-- If you are doing Special Studies, Honors, or simply volunteering to do lab research during the academic year you are required to attend an in-depth general lab safety training before you start your lab work, but you don’t have to attend a session every semester.
+- If you are doing Special Studies, Honors, or simply volunteering to do lab research during the academic year you are required to attend an in-depth general lab safety training before you start your lab work.
 Attendance at least once during your time at Smith is the minimum requirement.
-This requirement is met by both the General Lab Safety Seminar and the SURF Safety Seminar.
+This requirement is met by both the General Lab Safety Seminar and SURF Safety Seminar.

 Student research safety training requirements: